Watch Dogs (video game): Plot

 In 2012, Chicago becomes the first city in the world to implement ctOS (Central Operating System) – a computing network connecting every device together into a single system, developed by technology company Blume.
 While conducting an electronic heist at the Merlaut Hotel, hacker Aiden Pearce and his mentor and partner, Damien Brenks, trigger a silent alarm set by another hacker.
 Damien tries to find the hacker, giving himself and Aiden away.
 Fearing for his family, Aiden drives them to safety in the guise of a surprise trip to the country.
 On the way, hitman Maurice Vega attacks them, resulting in a car crash that kills Aiden's six-year-old niece Lena.

 A year later, Aiden tracks down Vega at a baseball stadium, but is unsuccessful in learning the identity of his contractor.
-Leaving Vega in the hands of his partner, hired fixer Jordi Chin, Aiden visits his sister Nicole and nephew Jackson for the latter's birthday but learns someone is harassing them.
-With the help of Clara Lille, a member of the hacking syndicate DedSec that is trying to expose Blume's corruption, Aiden tracks down the harasser, revealed to be Damien, who wanted to get Aiden's attention so that he will help him find the other hacker from the Merlaut job.
+Leaving Vega in the hands of his partner, hired fixer Jordi Chin, Aiden visits his sister Nicole and nephew Jackson for the latter's birthday, but learns someone is harassing them.
+With the help of Clara Lille, a member of the hacking syndicate DedSec, Aiden tracks down the harasser, revealed to be Damien, who wanted to get Aiden's attention so that he will help him find the other hacker from the Merlaut job.
 Aiden refuses but, after dealing with a witness from the stadium, he learns that Damien kidnapped Nicole to force him to comply.

-Setting up a new hideout in the Bunker – an undetectable former Blume base with access to ctOS – Aiden tracks down the hacker with Clara's help: gang leader and Army veteran Delford 'Iraq' Wade.
+Setting up a hideout in the Bunker—an undetectable former Blume base with access to ctOS—Aiden and Clara track down the hacker: gang leader and Army veteran Delford 'Iraq' Wade.
 To reach Iraq's servers, Aiden infiltrates a human auction he is attending to copy his access key, and blackmails his cousin Tyrone "Bedbug" Hayes into acting as his inside man.
-Bedbug manages to obtain a data sample revealing that Iraq has information on almost every citizen of Chicago, protecting his gang from the authorities via blackmail.
+Bedbug manages to obtain a data sample revealing that Iraq has information on almost every citizen of Chicago, which allows him to protect his gang from the authorities.